lud77/Factorize/README.md

 --- Bugs / Performance

+- [ ] Dilate and Erode block the UI while being applied?
 - [x] Values don't seem to propagate correctly when creating a panel from an endpoint
 - [ ] Disallow Value-type signals from creating feedback loops
 - [ ] Sanitize topic input to listener (how?)